Menu Close

 Important Limitations

-DMT therapy is not available outside research settings in the United States.
+DMT therapy is not available outside approved clinical settings in the United States.
 Self-administration lacks medical supervision, dosing control, and integration support that clinical trials provide.

 Drug interaction risks remain significant, especially with ayahuasca’s MAO inhibitors.
 Medical screening is essential before therapeutic use.